Nimansky/JARVIS/README.md

 ## Scope

-The implementation should consist of at least:
+The goals of the implementation are as follows:
 - RV32I
 - M extension
+- VERY basic caching (I-Cache and D-Cache, incl. adequate placement policies, replacement policies and eviction policies)
 - 5 stage pipelined execution (IF ID EX MA WB)
-- Some sort of (minimal) memory interface
+- Some sort of memory interface for FPGA (BRAM) or ASIC (DDR, AXI, AHB, SRAM) memory
-- VERY basic caching (I-Cache and D-Cache, incl. adequate placement policies, replacement policies and eviction policies)

 ## Outline